UPDATED: 14/05/20 16:50hrs

 By following these steps, we want to reassure you that that is a low risk of infection from a home visit by a staff member.

-If you have a repair in your home but it is not an emergency, then we are asking you to report this repair at a later date when normal services resume.
+If you have a repair in or outside your home but it is not an emergency, then we are asking you to report this repair at a later date when normal services resume.
 At the moment, we don’t know when this will be but will monitor Government advice closely and seek to resume normal service as quickly as possible when it is safe to do so.

 If we have not listed the repair in the above ‘emergency repairs’ then we would not currently class it as an emergency.
 Please remember we are trying to support social distancing and protect the health and safety of residents and our staff as much as we can during these unprecedented times.